luisansorge/rnaseq_course/README.md

 _run script 02_doINDEX.sh_

-**Mapping of the raw reads to the indexed reference genome using HISAT2:**
+**Mapping raw reads to the indexed reference genome using HISAT2:**

 _run script 03_doMAPreads.sh_

-**HISAT2 output in the format of SAM files, conversion to BAM files through Samtools:**
+**Conversion of HISAT2 output SAM files to BAM files using Samtools:**

 _run script 04_doSAMBAMconversion.sh_

-**Sorting of the BAM files in order to organise alignments based on genomic position with Samtools, which is necessary for downstream analyses:**
+**Sorting BAM files to organise alignments by genomic position using Samtools, necessary for downstream analyses:**

 _run script 05_doBAMsort.sh_

-**Indexing the sorted BAM files with Samtools, creating an auxiliary .bai file for the corresponding .bam file, allowing efficient access to specific regions of the alignment data:**
+**Indexing sorted BAM files with Samtools to create auxiliary .bai files for efficient access to specific regions of alignment data:**

 _run script 06_doBAMindex.sh_

-**Following this workflow allows for the production of an indexed alignement of each sample to the reference genome of Mus musculus.**
+**Following this workflow produces an indexed alignment of each sample to the Mus musculus reference genome.**

 ## 3. Counting the number of reads per gene
-**Counting the numbers of reads that assigned to exons enabling the comparison of read counts across different genes and providing a foundation for subsequent differential expression analysis using featureCounts:**
+**Counting the number of reads assigned to exons to enable comparison of read counts across different genes, providing a foundation for subsequent differential expression analysis using featureCounts:**

 _run script 07_doCOUNTreads.sh_

-**Creation of a summary report of the featureCounts results in order to compare the assignment of reads across all samples with MultiQC:**
+**Creation of a summary report of featureCounts results for comparing the assignment of reads across all samples with MultiQC:**

 _run script 07b_doMULTIQCfeaturecounts.sh_

+## 4. Exploratory, Differential Expression, and Overrepresentation Analysis
+**Locally performed on RStudio, principal component analysis (PCA) and differential gene expression analysis with pairwise comparisons were conducted using the DESeq2 package.
+Additionally, Gene Ontology (GO) terms containing more differentially expressed genes than expected were identified using clusterProfiler:**

+_run script 08_DESeq2_DE_analysis in RStudio_